tenok-rtos/tenok/README.md

 Tenok
 =====

+The project [Tenok](https://github.com/shengwen-tw/tenok) is a real-time operating system (RTOS) designed for robotic applications and the
+Internet of Things (IoT).
+The name originated from the language of an indigenous tribe called Amis in Taiwan, where the term "tenok" means
-This is [Tenok](https://github.com/shengwen-tw/tenok), a real-time operating system (RTOS) for Robotics and the Internet of Things (IoT).
-It resembles various designs from Linux and maintains a small footprint for ARM Cortex-M processors.
-Instead of including low-level peripheral drivers as a part of the system like NuttX, Tenok adopts an approach like FreeRTOS, which treats RTOS a third-party library, and the user can choose their own favorite library of hardware abstraction layer (HAL).
+"kernel" in their language.
+It resembles various designs from Linux and maintains a small code footprint for ARM Cortex-M processors.
+Unlike
+NuttX, Tenok does not implement a set of low-level hardware drivers as a part of the system but instead adopts an approach similar to FreeRTOS by treating the RTOS as a third-party library, and the user can choose their favorite library of the hardware abstraction layer (HAL).

-Tenok also offers several utilities for developing Robotic applications, including a debug visualization tool, integration of MAVLink communication protocol, and support of software-in-the-loop simulation with Gazeobo simulator.
-The Amis people are an indigenous tribe that originated in Taiwan, and the term "tenok" in their language means "kernel."
+Tenok also integrates the MAVLink communication protocol and offers several utilities for robotics, including a debug visualization tool and a facility tool for supporting software-in-the-loop simulation with the Gazebo simulator.

 ## Key Features